JKChai/Self-taught-Python/README.md

 # Self-taught-Python

-Keep track of Python learning process
+Keep track of Python learning process by inclduding works and experimental codes store into the repository to collaborate with friends for improvement.

 ## Object Oriented Programming (OOP)